 COURSE DESCRIPTION.
-Enrollment in any of these courses assumes the student has taken Music 24A, Beginning Class Piano I, at C.R., taken a similar course elsewhere, or has achieved facility comparable to a graduate of Music 24A through work with a private instructor.
-A student enrolling in Music 24B, 25A, or 25B is expected to have mastered the fundamentals of rhythm notation and counting; pitch notation in both the treble and bass clefs; fingering technique; an acceptable level of two-hand independence; and basic tempo, dynamics, articulation, and phrasing directives.
+Enrollment in Music 24B, Music 25A, or Music 25B assumes the student has taken Music 24A, Beginning Class Piano I, at C.R., taken a similar course elsewhere, or has achieved facility comparable to a graduate of Music 24A through work with a private instructor.
+A student enrolling in Music 24B, 25A, or 25B is expected to have mastered the fundamentals of rhythm notation and counting; pitch notation in both the treble and bass clefs; fingering technique; an acceptable level of two-hand independence; and tempo, dynamics, articulation, and phrasing directives.
 Students without exposure to these basic concepts should enroll in Music 24A before enrolling in Music 24B.